 Bluesman Robert Johnson records his first record

-and Joe Turner cut their first boogie records in
+Pete Johnson and Joe Turnercut their first boogie records in Kansas City

 Boom of boogie woogie in Chicago

 Telefunken helps develop magnetic tape for use with tape recorders.